awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/multiple_architectures.md

 kubectl scale deployment inflate-amd64 --replicas 2
 ```

 Before we check the selected node, let's cover what Karpenter is expected to do in this scenario.
 Node selectors are an opt-in mechanism which allow users to specify the nodes on which a pod can scheduled.
 Karpenter recognizes well-known node selectors on unschedulable pods and uses them to constrain the nodes it provisions. `kubernetes.io/arch` is one of the [well-known node selectors](https://kubernetes.io/docs/reference/labels-annotations-taints/)  supported by Karpenter.
-When Karpenter finds that the `kubernetes.io/arch` was set to `amd64` it does ensure ensure that provisioned nodes are constrained accordingly to `amd64` instances.
+When Karpenter finds that the `kubernetes.io/arch` was set to `amd64` it does ensure that provisioned nodes are constrained accordingly to `amd64` instances.

 Let's confirm that was the case and only `amd64` considered for scaling up.
 We can check karpenter logs by running the following command.